OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 1. Brokerage fee, $b$, increases the cost of purchasing the source material, scaling the purchase price by the term $(1 + b)$; and,
 2. Purchase price is now based on the best bid price of the source material, $p_b(r)$, instead of the best ask price.

 When the above equation is positive, then the opportunity is profitable.
-Find the correct buy price for our limit orders, we need to create an equation in terms of our target return, $g$, and then solve for $p_b(r)$.
+To find the correct buy price for our limit orders, we need to create an equation in terms of our target return, $g$, and then solve for $p_b(r)$.
 Return is just profit divided by cost.
 Profit, in turn, is gross proceeds minus cost.
 As a result:

 ${return} = {{profit}\over{cost}} = {{{gross} - {cost}}\over{cost}} = {{gross}\over{cost}} - 1$